 (Here’s the link for the match on the WWE Network: http://network.wwe.com/video/v31674733/?contentId=&contextType=wwe-show&contextId=wrestlewar )

 This is the final act of a trilogy between these two great wrestlers that lit up 1989.
-The other two take their places at #11 and #4.
+The other two take their places at #11 and #4 (click here for my review of #11, and here for my review of #4!).
 That’s funny, because this match was rated at the Match of the Year 1989 by Pro Wrestling Illustrated.
-So why is the final act of the trilogy the lowest on the Best 100 Matches…List?
+So why is the final act of the trilogy the lowest on the WWE Network’s 100 Best Matches…List?
 Of course, #17 is not anything to frown at.
-And I’ve not watched #11 and #4 (much to my shame).
-But they’ll both have to be something extra special to better their final act.
 Yes, Flair vs Steamboat is truly one of the all-time great matches.

 It’s presented like an authentic, legitimate bout.
 Due to the questionable finishes of their previous two bouts, Flair and Steamboat are being judged by three panellists during the match.
 Lou Thesz, Pat O’Connor and Terry Funk are there to give a final score if the match goes to a draw.
 A final score may sound a little silly, but here it only adds to the drama.
 Will it go to a draw?
 What is the score?
 Of course, there are numerous (and more logical) ways to resolve an indefinite finish, but there’s a reason for the three judges.
 The end of this match starts off the feud between Flair and Terry Funk that culminated in the match ranked #20 (click here for my review).